NL Fantasy Baseball Waiver Wire Pickups This Week

 STARTING PITCHER

-Ryne Nelson, Diamondbacks: Nelson seamlessly stepped into the Arizona rotation replacing Eduardo Rodriguez, and now moves into Corbin Burnes' (TJS) spot.
-E-Rod threw 4.2 innings and 55 pitches in a simulated game at the Arizona Complex League and was activated to start Friday.
-Nelson threw four innings out of the bullpen Tuesday and now fills a need with Burnes out for the season.
-We'll need to wait and see if the seven runs he conceded on Saturday changes the team's thinking.
-12-team Mixed: $1, 15-team Mixed: $5; 12-team NL: $9 (same bid as prior now that he is starting)

-Andrew Painter, Phillies: Manager Rob Thomson recently indicated it's unlikely Painter will make his ML debut prior to the All-Star break.
-After Tommy John surgery in July of 2023, he'll have his workload managed just before his call-up to maximize MLB impact.
-Painter's last four starts have been at Triple-A Lehigh Valley, where he's posted a 2.65 ERA and 20:7 K:BB over 17 innings.
-He also showed his stuff was back in the Arizona Fall League by using all four of his plus pitches, with his four-seam fastball up to 99 and averaging 97.
-Painter will slot into the Philly rotation once promoted.
-12-team Mixed: $1, 15-team Mixed: $4; 12-team NL: $7 (same stash candidate bid)
+Frankie Montas, Mets: Montas, sidelined with a high-grade lat strain and profiled the last month, started Friday for Triple-A Syracuse where he surrendered eight earned runs on seven hits and one walk while striking out one through 1.2 innings and will make at least one - maybe two - more minor-league appearances before being considered for activation.
+The Mets decided to rightly not accelerate his return even in the wake of Kodai Senga's strained hamstring, thanks to the presence of Paul Blackburn and need for additional time for Montas in the minors.
+Barring any setbacks, Montas should be activated by late June.
+The right-hander, who signed a one-year, $17 million contract with a similar player option for 2026 with the Mets last December, should slide into the middle/back-end of the rotation once activated.
+12-team Mixed: $0, 15-team Mixed: $1; 12-team NL: $6 (same early injury return bid)

+Eduardo Rodriguez, Diamondbacks: E-Rod has been rolling since returning to action having only given up four earned runs across 11.1 innings through two starts since coming off the IL.
+He still carries a a 6.27 ERA, 1.59 WHIP and 60:19 K:BB in 56 innings into his next start.
+But after struggling for five straight outings before being sidelined, Rodriguez looks to be over the shoulder inflammation.
+12-team Mixed: $1, 15-team Mixed: $5; 12-team NL: $9

-Emmet Sheehan, Dodgers: Sheehan, recovering from May 2024 Tommy John surgery, kicked off his rehab assignment May 26 at the rookie-level Arizona Complex League.
-He moved up to Triple-A Oklahoma City following two scoreless innings during that first appearance.
-Sheehan went 39 pitches on Jun.
-1 and will likely need at least two more rehab starts to get fully stretched back out for a starting role.
-If he excels in his subsequent outings, he could garner consideration for a place in the Dodgers' six-man rotation once activated from the 60-day IL.
-12-team Mixed: $0, 15-team Mixed: $1; 12-team NL: $6 (injury return bid)
+Emmet Sheehan, Dodgers: Sheehan, recovering from May 2024 Tommy John surgery, is expected to be activated off the IL this week.
+He kicked off his rehab assignment May 26 at the rookie-level Arizona Complex League and moved up to Triple-A Oklahoma City following two scoreless innings in that first appearance.
+Sheehan has made four rehab outings and threw 63 pitches last Thursday.
+He pitched in 13 games - 11 starts - for LA in 2023 and could garner consideration for a spot in the Dodgers' six-man rotation once activated, though Ben Casparius looks to be the favorite for that role.
+12-team Mixed: $0, 15-team Mixed: $1; 12-team NL: $6 (same injury return bid)

-Michael Soroka, Nationals: Soroka enjoyed his best outing of the year on Friday as he notched the win scattering two hits and a walk through six scoreless innings while striking out seven.
-The quality performance was his second of the season, but both came in his last three trips to the mound - a stretch in which he's posted a 3.63 ERA, 0.92 WHIP and 12:3 K:BB from 17.1 innings.
-Soroka suffered a biceps strain in his first start on Mar.
-31 that sidelined him five weeks, yet is fully healthy and locked into the Nationals rotation.
-12-team Mixed: $2, 15-team Mixed: $7; 12-team NL: $11

-Check out which projected starters are going and when with RotoWire's Probable Pitchers page!

 RELIEF PITCHER